AdobeDocs/advertising.en/help/dsp/optimization/campaign-best-practices-performance.md

 >[!NOTE]
 >
->Your ads will perform best if a user can be reached by only one placement.
+>Your ads perform best if a user can be reached by only one placement.
 Significant overlap in users across placements can cause competition, which yields a cycle of continually increasing bids, driving up the cost per user.
 Therefore, if you include multiple audiences, make sure they don't consist of overlapping users/audience members.
 >
 > You can avoid overlapping audiences by creating your audiences in tiers so that you can suppress the higher, more inclusive tiers from placements as needed.